Historical Thinking Skills & Evaluation Strategies in Social Sciences

 Summary documents of the frameworks and I.O.s for various subjects within the Social Sciences:

-NEW Secondary 3 History of Quebec preliminary program icons:
+Secondary 3 and 4 History of Quebec program icons:

 Tabloid and small jpeg versions together Download Card-sized versions for activities Go to site Tabloid et petit jpgs en français Download